BobbigGao/Steam-Game-Recommender/doc/DatabaseDesign.md

 - Belong is a many-to-many relation between ```GameInfo``` and ```Genre```.
 - Assumption: A game may belong to different genre categories.
 In one genre, there are many different games.

+## 3NF Normalization
+3NF focuses on ensuring that every non-prime attribute (an attribute that is not part of any candidate key) is fully functionally dependent  on the primary key and that there are no transitive dependencies.
+We choose to use 3NF because our schema is in 3NF.

+**Functional Dependencies (FDs) for each table:**

+- GameInfo:
+QueryID→QueryName, ReleaseDate, PriceFinal, HeaderImage, DetailedDescrip, SupportedLanguages, SteamPlayerEstimate

+- Recommendation:
+RecommendationID→QueryID, RecommendationCount

+- UserInfo:
+UserID→UserName, Password

+- Reviews:
+CommentID→UserName, QueryID, CommentText, RatingDate

+- MyList:
+ListID→QueryID, UserID

+- CategoryInfo:
+CategoryID→QueryID, CategorySinglePlayer, CategoryMultiplayer, CategoryCoop, CategoryMMO

+- Platform:
+PlatformID→QueryID, PlatformWindows, PlatformLinux, PlatformMac

+- Genre:
+GenreID→QueryID, GenrelsNonGame, GenrelsIndie, GenrelsAction, GenrelsAdventure, GenrelsCasual, GenrelsStrategy, GenrelsRPG, GenrelsSimulation, GenrelsRacing

+**3NF Analysis:**
+- GameInfo: All non-key attributes are functionally dependent only on the primary key, QueryID.
+There are no partial or transitive dependencies.

+- Recommendation: All attributes depend solely on the primary key, RecommendationID.
+UserInfo: All attributes depend solely on the primary key, UserID.

+- Reviews: All non-key attributes are functionally dependent only on the primary key, CommentID.

+- MyList: All attributes depend solely on the primary key, ListID.

+- CategoryInfo: All non-key attributes are functionally dependent only on the primary key, CategoryID.

+- Platform: All non-key attributes are functionally dependent only on the primary key, PlatformID.

+- Genre: All non-key attributes are functionally dependent only on the primary key, GenreID.

+**3NF Result:**
+Given the functional dependencies and the structure of each table, all tables in the schema adhere to the 3NF requirements.
+All non-key attributes are fully functionally dependent on the primary key, and there are no transitive dependencies in the schema.

 ## Relational Schema
 Here we will convert the database design into 11 tables